When is drinking too much wine an addiction?

 3. Others are noticing your drinking habits.

 If your family or friends have started commenting on your rush to the kitchen for a glass of wine after work, then listen to what they have to say.
-As those closest to you, they have a unique perspective and may notice a potential issue before you do.
+The people closest to you have a unique perspective on your behavior patterns and may notice a potential issue before you do.
+Even if these comments start off as jokes, they’re a sign that your drinking has become a noticeable pattern to those around you.

 4. You watch the way others drink.